What is a bat-eared fox?

 As human populations grow and expand, they encroach on wildlife habitats as they build new settlements, increase agricultural production, and construct new roads.

-In Botswana, indigenous people hunt the bat-eared fox for their pelts.
+In Botswana, bat-eared foxes are hunted for their pelts.
 In South Africa, they are hunting trophies.
 They are also often perceived as threats and predators of small livestock.

 Our solutions to protecting the bat-eared fox: